olivialxu/UST/README.md

 # Uniform Spanning Trees

 Notes:
-- Code has some redundancies
+- Right now, uniformspanningtree.py generates a uniform spanning tree via Wilson's algorithm (LERW)
-- Right now, uniformspanningtree.py generates a spanning tree but not via loop erased random walk (LERW)
+- !!!
+It would be cool to visualize the loops' generation and erasure (this is currently not displayed) !!!
-- Read up on Wilson's algorithm to implement LERW
+- `ust.py` is the most updated/clean (cell vertex-based tree generation)